Student Resources & Karate Curriculum

 Birthday Parties

 Are you having a birthday coming up soon?
 Great!
 We want to help host your party.
 The Dojo will allow you to invite up to 20 friends to attend your child’s birthday.
-Birthday parties will be on Saturday afternoons and last for 2 hours.
+Birthday parties can be held on Saturday or Sunday afternoons and last for 2 hours.

 - Rent the school for 2 hours.